zcvele/OfficeDocs-SkypeForBusiness/Teams/direct-routing-monitor-sip-ladder.md

 The direction of the arrow indicates the sender and receiver of the message.
 Messages are displayed in chronological order from top to bottom, allowing you to follow the sequence of protocol events during the call.

-To view additional detail about a SIP event, select the event and view the protocol details that pop out in the right-hand view.
+To view more details about a SIP event, select the event and view the protocol details that pop out in the right-hand view.

 For more information on SIP messages, see [Direct Routing protocols](direct-routing-protocols-sip.md).